jaisriv788/blog/common/README.md

 }
 ```

+---

 ## Summary

-This package provides robust Zod schemas for validating signup, signin, and post data.
-By using these schemas, you can ensure the correctness of your data and simplify validation logic in your application.
+This package simplifies input validation with ready-to-use Zod schemas for user and post management.
+Each schema is designed to handle specific use cases, ensuring your application receives valid and sanitized data.